 Ofcom to build tech hub in Manchester ahead of online safety role

-Ofcom has today announced plans to open a major new digital and technology hub in Manchester, with the creation of up to 150 new jobs by 2025.
+Ofcom today announced plans to open a major new digital and technology hub in Manchester, with the creation of up to 150 new jobs by 2025.

 The new online regulation will be a world first.
-To help prepare, we will be seeking new recruits to provide digital and technical expertise for the new Manchester hub – drawing on the city’s reputation as a thriving centre for technology and innovation.
+To help prepare, Ofcom will be seeking new recruits to provide digital and technical expertise for the new Manchester hub – drawing on the city’s reputation as a thriving centre for technology and innovation.
 The new hub is expected be operational by the summer.

 The city offers a highly skilled workforce, alongside the research strengths of world-class universities and their deep pool of graduate talent.
 Some of Ofcom’s partner organisations – including GCHQ and the National Cyber Security Centre – already have Manchester bases.